 How Do Hotels Prevent Bed Bugs?

 The only way to prevent bed bugs is to regularly check for them and act immediately upon noticing them.
 This is what the hotel staff also does and there’s no other way of doing it.
-Since the rooms are checked and cleaned regularly, chances of bed bug infestations are very low.
+Since the rooms are checked and cleaned regularly, the chances of bed bug infestations are very low.

 This is the case for high-end hotels.
 High-end hotels also employ professional exterminators that check every room and kill bed bugs if needed, ensuring that those who stay at the hotel receive the highest-quality service.